Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Proof of Proposition

-Returning to Person G's perspective, let $N_G^i$ for $i=0, 1$ denote the number of points of the corrected framed link $K_G$ lying on the boundary plane $\mathbb{R}^2 \times \left\{ i \right\}$.
-The framed link $K_G$ comes with a pair of sequences $V_G^i = ((V_G^i)_j)_{j=1,2,\dots, N_G^i}$ of vector spaces $(V_G^i)_j \in \left\{ V, V^* \right\}$, where the sequence is ordered in the increasing $x_G$-direction; see \S \ref{sssec:rt-functor}.
-In other words, the sequences $V_G^i$ come from evaluating the Reshetikhin-Turaev functor $F_V$ on the domain and codomain objects of the framed link $K_G$ viewed as a morphism in the category of ribbons $\mathcal{R}$; see \S \ref{sssec:category-of-ribbons}.
-Moreover, the evaluation of the functor $F_V$ on the framed link $K_G$ provides a linear map
+From Person G's perspective, let $N_G^i$ for $i=0, 1$ denote the number of points of the corrected framed link $L_G$ lying on the boundary plane $\mathbb{R}^2 \times \left\{ i \right\}$.
+The framed link $L_G$ comes with a pair of sequences $V_G^i = ((V_G^i)_j)_{j=1,2,\dots, N_G^i}$ of vector spaces $(V_G^i)_j \in \left\{ V, V^* \right\}$, where the sequence is ordered in the increasing $x_G$-direction; see \S \ref{sssec:rt-functor}.
+In other words, the sequences $V_G^i$ come from evaluating the Reshetikhin--Turaev functor $F_V$ on the domain and codomain objects of the framed link $L_G$ viewed as a morphism in the category of ribbons $\mathcal{R}$; see \S \ref{sssec:category-of-ribbons}.
+Moreover, the evaluation of the functor $F_V$ on the framed link $L_G$ provides a linear map